-So many business model examples can be given because so many types and mixtures exists (both simple and complicated).
+So many business model examples can be given because so many types and mixtures exist (both complicated and straightforward).

-An online retailer is an example of simple one – the company buys goods and uses online channels to sell them.
-On a more complex model work large information portals – they are presented with a variety of monetisation options (from selling ads inventory and paid editorial articles to selling some digital products and services of their own).
+An online retailer is an example of a simple one – the company buys goods and uses online channels to sell them.
+On a more complex model work large information portals – they presented with a variety of monetization options (from selling ads inventory and paid editorial articles to sell some digital products and services of their own).

 So let’s take a closer look at business model types and dig into some examples.

 The most current categorization of business models on the Internet published by North Carolina State University Professor Michael Rappa (North Carolina State University).
 The professor identified nine basic concepts:

 The business connects buyers and sellers and conducts transactions between them, for which it charges a certain amount of money (fixed rate or percentage of the sale).

 - Marketplace Exchange.
 A company that provides a wide range of services covering the whole process of the transaction; from the market valuation of the goods to the control of the execution of the contract.